 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance, urban fantasy is a paperback edition that was published by Jove on March 27, 2007 and has 517 pages.
+erotic romance, urban fantasy in Paperback edition that was published by Jove on March 27, 2007 and has 517 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Hit List, Bloody Bones, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Bite, Incubus Dreams, Micah, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Never After, Kiss the Dead, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, Mistral’s Kiss, A Lick of Frost, Blue Moon, Dead Ice, Jason, Crimson Death

 Fourteenth in the Anita Blake, Vampire Hunter, erotic urban-fantasy series set in an alternate St. Louis, Missouri, revolving around the increasingly embedded Anita Blake.

 Busy, busy, busy … again.
 Anita has a very complicated life being involved with vampires and the triumvirates.
 And she is such a pain in the ass.
 She insists she wants honesty and then she punishes anyone who delivers.
 The woman can’t get out of her own way!
 There are so many times that I just want to smack her around!